Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: The Wright--Fisher model

 the letters of the sequence $x(i)$.
 This way a population $x$ can be represented as an array

-of size $m\times\ell$ of elements of $\cal A$, the $i$--th line being the $i$--th chromosome.
+of size $m\times\ell$ of elements of $\mathcal A$, the $i$th line being the $i$th chromosome.
 The evolution of the population is random and it is driven by two antagonistic forces: replication and mutation.

-{\bf Replication.} The replication favors the development of fit chromosomes.
+\textit{Replication.} The replication favors the development of fit chromosomes.
 The fitness of a chromosome is encoded in a fitness function

-With the help of the fitness function $A$, we define a selection function $F:\Al\times\Alm\to [0,1]$ by setting
+With the help of the fitness function $A$, we define a selection function $F\dvtx {\mathcal A}^\ell\times({\mathcal A}^\ell)^m\to[0,1]$ by setting

-The population $x$ being fixed, the values $F(u,x)$, $u\in\Al$, define a probability distribution over $\Al$.
+The population $x$ being fixed, the values $F(u,x)$, $u\in{\mathcal A}^\ell$, define a probability distribution over ${\mathcal A}^\ell$.
 The value $F(u,x)$ is the probability of choosing~$u$ when sampling from the population~$x$.

-{\bf Mutation.} The mutation mechanism is the same for all the loci, and mutations occur independently.
-We denote by $q\in]0,1-1/\kappa[ $ the probability that a mutation occurs at one particular locus.
+\textit{Mutation.} The mutation mechanism is the same for all the loci, and mutations occur independently.
+We denote by $q\in\,]0,1-1/\kappa[ $ the probability that a mutation occurs at one particular locus.
 If a mutation occurs, then the letter is replaced randomly by another letter, chosen uniformly over the $\kappa-1$ remaining letters.
+Mutations are rare, and the most likely outcome for a given letter is to stay unaltered; this is why we impose that $q\leq1-1/\kappa$.
 We encode this mechanism in a mutation matrix

 where $M(u,v)$ is the probability that the chromosome $u$ is transformed by mutation into the chromosome $v$.
 The analytical formula for $M(u,v)$ is